 62 years later and our Queen is still going strong and, unbelievably, is on her twelfth prime minister.
-So here, in this series of blogs, I wish to take you on a royal and political journey, introducing you to Her Majesty’s Prime Ministers, starting all the way back in 1952 and ending in the present day.
+So here, in this series of blogs, I wish to take you on a royal and political journey, introducing you to Her Majesty’s Prime Ministers.
+Let’s start all the way back in 1952.

 The first of Queen Elizabeth II’s prime ministers was wartime Prime Minister, Sir Winston Churchill.